Are borrowers all really as bad off as reports make it seem?

 If you’re a student loan borrower who is NOT struggling, news today may make you wonder if you’re an exception to the norm, because reports often make it seem like everyone’s debt is out of control and practically unpayable.

-With that in mind, The White House Council of Economic Advisors conducted an investigation to see if investment in higher education is worth the cost in today’s economy.
+With that in mind, The White House Council of Economic Advisors during the Obama Era conducted an investigation to see if investment in higher education is worth the cost in today’s economy.
 The aim is to see if the cost of a college education is still worth the potential lifetime earnings, given today’s borrowing crisis.

 The big result